echinopsii/net.echinopsii.ariane.community.core.messaging/README.md

 #### Client side

-On the client side you just need to define a message and send your request in fire and forget fashion.
+On the client side you just need to define a message and send your request in fire and forget fashion way.

 ```
 import net.echinopsii.ariane.community.messaging.common.MomClientFactory
 import net.echinopsii.ariane.community.messaging.api.MomClient
+import net.echinopsii.ariane.community.messaging.api.MomMsgTranslator;
 ...

 // create the message